Founder & President

-Julie Kouri is the founder and Executive Director of Fostering Hope Austin.
-She and her husband have 3 children through adoption.
 Julie has been leading and supporting foster and adoption ministries across Central Texas for more than a decade.
-Julie is an approved Educator in Trust Based Relational Intervention (TBRI), the trauma-informed model created by Drs.
-Karyn Purvis and David Cross of TCU, authors of The Connected Child.
-Julie is also an Empowered to Connect Trainer, and her experiences include working directly with Dr. Purvis and her TCU team to develop trauma-informed church ministries in Central Texas.
-Julie has mentored and trained hundreds of foster and adoptive families.
+Julie is an approved Educator in Trust Based Relational Intervention (TBRI®) and an Empowered to Connect Trainer.
+Her experience includes working directly with Dr. Karyn Purvis and Texas Christian University to develop trauma-informed church ministries in Central Texas.
+As an adoptive parent to her own three children, Julie has mentored and trained hundreds of foster and adoptive families.

 Amanda Keeter is the Executive Director of Fostering Hope Austin.
 She has 15+ years of nonprofit experience, with more than a decade in services to children and families.
 Amanda has served on numerous boards across Central Texas including current service to Concordia University Texas’ College of Business and Communications.
 She holds her undergraduate degree from Southern Nazarene University and MBA in Organizational Management and Leadership from Concordia University Texas.